makersacademy/airport_challenge/README.md

 `#accept` evaluates whether a plane can land.
 If so, it tell the plane to land and adds the plane to `@planes` Planes are only told to land if they are flying (aka. not at an airport) `#release` evaluates whether a plane can take off.
-If so, it tells the plane to take off and removes them from `@planes` Planes are only told to take off if they are at the airport (aka. `@planes` includes the plane)
+If so, it tells the plane to take off and removes them from `@planes` Planes are only told to take off if they are at the airport (aka. `@planes` includes the plane) and the weather is not stormy

+Modules:
+-Weather
+Weather enables it's host class to check if it is stormy.
+It contains one method - `#stormy?`, which has a 10% chance of returning true